 Our Commitment to Students with Disabilities

-Monmouth College provides reasonable and appropriate accommodations for students with documented disabilities that substantially limit some major life activity.
+Monmouth College provides reasonable and appropriate accommodations for students with documented disabilities that substantially limit one or more major life activities. as well as to students with disabilities that will be assessed on a case by case basis.

 Examples of common accommodations include classroom modifications, adaptive equipment, testing arrangements, and air conditioned rooms in the residence halls.
 Documentation of a student’s disability must be current and comprehensive, must include a specific diagnosis, and must be from a qualified professional.